Enterprise Dashboard Design Principles

 Data Sources: ERP system (SAP, Dynamics 365), CRM (Salesforce, HubSpot), HRIS (Workday, ADP), project management (Project Online, Jira).

-Implementation Note: This dashboard requires a composite model connecting to multiple data sources.
-Use DirectQuery for real-time financial data and Import mode for historical trend data.
-Implement row-level security so each executive sees only their division's detail when drilling through.
+Implementation Note: This dashboard requires a composite model that links to various data sources.
+Use DirectQuery to access real-time financial data.
+For historical trend data, use Import mode.

 2. Financial Performance Dashboard